cy69855522/AI-Power/README-en.md

 - ![](resource/en/e16.png)
 12. The administrator will deal with it after seeing it.
 Normally within one day, please wait
 13. After obtaining DBC, please refer to [📃 Rent](#-Rent).
 On the server, you can execute 'python3' command to run script, and 'pip3' to install library
-14. If your DBC usage for the first week is no less than 1000, you can send the order and balance screenshots to the group and @dbc to get more free DBC
 # 🗝 Login
 - Two method：
   - Encrypted file login: select the encrypted file saved when registering and enter the password